SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 DiplomaticStance(Entity):
 ```

-Generalization object for diplomaic stances that can be used for diplomacy ingame.
+Generalization object for diplomatic stances that can be used for diplomacy ingame.
 Diplomatic stances also define which player can use the abilities, modifiers and effects of a game entity.

 ## aux.diplomatic_stance.type.Self